Table of Contents

 - Slug: A customer who is indecisive and reluctant to make a buying decision.

-- Spoon Fed: When a manager hands a salesperson an easy sale without the need for much effort.
+- Spoon Fed: When a manager hands a salesperson an easy sale.

 - Sticker: Short for the window sticker displaying the vehicle’s price and features.